 To begin with at least, there will be a maximum group size of 12 on each walk, including the 2 group leaders (Ruth Hayes and Betty McAskie).
-Walkers must be Crouch End & District U3A members and will need to show their membership card on their first Loop walk.

 On each walk we will take breaks, including one for lunch approximately mid-way through.
 This means all walkers will need to bring their own packed lunches and enough drinking water to last the whole day.
 There may be the possibility for further refreshment at the end of some walks.